-The Corporation's financial instruments as at December 31, 2016 and 2015 include accounts receivable, accounts payable and accrued liabilities, dividends payable, the fair value of financial contracts and bank debt.
+The Corporation's financial instruments as at December 31, 2017 and 2016 include accounts receivable, accounts payable and accrued liabilities, dividends payable, the fair value of financial contracts, convertible debentures and bank debt.
 The fair value of accounts receivable, accounts payable, accrued liabilities and dividends payable approximate their carrying amounts due to their short-terms to maturity.